007revad/Synology_Plex_Backup/README.md

 -   Logging every file that was backed up.
 -   Logging any errors to a separate error log file to make it easy for you to see if there were errors.

-The Synology's hostname, date, and Plex Media Server version are included in the backup's filename in case you need to roll Plex back to an older version or you save backups from more than one Plex Servers.
+The Synology's hostname, date, and Plex Media Server version are included in the backup's filename in case you need to roll Plex back to an older version or you save backups from more than one Plex Server.

 **Example of the backup's auto-generated filenames:**
 -   DISKSTATION_20221025_Plex_1.29.0.6244_Backup.tgz